ViktorParkhomenko/Intrusion-detection-network-security-monitoring-with-Security-Onion/README.md

 # Intrusion detection network security monitoring with Security Onion

-Goal: demonstrate basic cyber threat attack and detection.
+Goal: enhance network security by utilizing Security Onion for intrusion detection and monitoring, focusing on alert triage, threat hunting, and detection engineering to identify and mitigate malicious activities effectively.

 1. I installed and configured
 - securuty onion
 - windows 7